-In January 2022, we released Middleby's 2021 Sustainability Report, building upon our ESG disclosures in our inaugural 2019 Sustainability Report.
+In December 2023, we released Middleby's 2023 Sustainability Report Update, featuring alignment of our data collection and reporting with the direction of how we want to report this information to our customers, investors and other stakeholders.
 Middleby is uniquely positioned to have a broader impact by developing sustainable equipment solutions for the many customers we touch around the world involved in restaurants and food manufacturing operations and cooking at home.
 Our financial investments and product innovation efforts are focused on solutions that reduce energy consumption, lessen water usage and food waste, minimize emissions and carbon footprint, and enhance safety.
-We have built these sustainability objectives into our development and innovation processes, on they are core to our culture.
-We highlight a few of our most recent product innovations in our 2021 Sustainability Report.
+We have built these sustainability objectives into our development and innovation processes, so they are core to our culture.
+In our 2023 Sustainability Report Update, we highlight a few of our most recent product innovations and solutions recently added to our portfolio.
 We also include enhanced data with respect to energy, greenhouse gas (GHG) emissions, water usage and waste metrics.
 We look forward to expanding further the metrics we disclose in our next sustainability report as we pivot from enhanced data collection to using that data and its insights to inform business decisions.
-We intend to publish an updated Sustainability Report in 2023 to demonstrate our commitment to continued environmental, social, and governance initiatives.
+We intend to publish an updated Sustainability Report in 2024 to demonstrate our commitment to continued environmental, social, and governance initiatives.

-Here are some highlights of our recent environmental, social, and governance initiatives.
-For complete information, please see our most recent Sustainability Report, which is available on our website, www.middleby.com, under "Investors-Corporate Governance."
+For complete information, please see our most recent Sustainability Report, which is available on our website, www.middleby.com, under "About-Sustainability."